eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool uxr_run_session_until_confirm_delivery(uxrSession* session, int timeout);

 This function processes the internal functionality of a session.
-This implies:
+It implies:

-1. Flashes all output streams sending the data through the transport.
+1. Flashing all output streams sending the data through the transport.
-2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
+2. If there is any reliable stream, it will perform the associated reliable behaviour to ensure communication.
-3. Listenes messages from the *Agent* and call the associated callback if exists (a topic callback or a status callback).
+3. Listening messages from the *Agent* and call the associated callback if it exists (a topic callback or a status callback).

 The ``_until_confirm_delivery`` suffix function version will perform these actions during ``timeout`` or until the output reliable streams confirm that the sent messages have been received by the *Agent*.
 The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.

 :session: Session structure previously initialized.
-:timeout: Maximun waiting time for a new message, in milliseconds.
+:timeout: Maximum waiting time for a new message, in milliseconds.
           For waiting without timeout, set the value to ``UXR_TIMEOUT_INF``

 ------